manics/omero-oauth/README.rst

 - ``omero.web.oauth.group.templatetime``: If ``True`` expand ``omero.web.oauth.group.name`` using ``strftime`` to enable time-based groups, default disabled
 - ``omero.web.oauth.group.perms``: Permissions on default group for new users if it doesn't exist

+- ``omero.web.oauth.sessiontoken.enable``: Allow new session tokens to be generated that can be used to login to an OMERO client, disabled by default

 Restart OMERO.web in the usual way.

 ::